Skip To Main Content

 • School resource officers: Five school resource officers are assigned to our schools, through a partnership with the Centerville Police Department and the Montgomery County Sheriff’s Department.
 In addition to their regular law enforcement training, SROs attend an accredited SRO basic training course and continue specialized training throughout their tenure as an SRO.

-• Doors and windows: School doors are locked, and call boxes are used at front entrances for visitors to identify themselves and to notify the office of the reason for their visit.
-Security film has been added to strategic locations throughout the district to help deter unwanted individuals from entering school buildings and assist in protecting schools from break-ins or vandalism.
+• Security film: This has been added to strategic locations throughout the district to help deter unwanted individuals from entering school buildings and assist in protecting schools from break-ins or vandalism.

 • Radio communication: The Multi-Agency Radio Communication System (MARCS) and a district-wide emergency radio channel are available in all of our school buildings.
 These methods allow quick communication between all district administrators and area law enforcement.